MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/add-users.md

 6. Click **Save**

 Two hours after they're given preview access, users signing in with their work account on Bing will see relevant work results when they search.
-For information about signing in to Bing, see [Sign in to Microsoft Search in Bing](../use/sign-in.md).
+For information about signing in to Bing, see [Sign in to Microsoft Search](../use/sign-in.md).